Using Psychology in Graphic Design

 Healthcare Institutions

 Colors like blue and green usually characterize the healthcare industry.
-It may even be the same on Electronic Medical Records Systems.
-Of course, it’s best to use light colors for care institutions, which are easy for your eyes to digest!
+It may even be the same on Electronic Medical Records (EMR) Systems.
+Light colors are preferable as they are easier for your eyes to process.

 Cultural Connotations and Considerations